Skip to main content

 2. Practice Streams (if enabled):

-• Watch stream of 15 items (each shown 100ms)
+• Watch the rapid sequence of items (each shown for its configured stimulus duration, default 100ms)

 3. Main Task:

-• For each of 30 trials:
+• For each trial:

 • No feedback during main trials